How Long Does It Take to Sell a House?

 Renovations cost not only money but also time.
 Talk to your real estate agent about what your home needs; however, keep the estimated length of your project in mind:

-Still, if you’re planning for any work to be done to the house, line up any necessary contractors as soon as you decide to sell.
+If you’re planning for any work to be done to the house, line up any necessary contractors as soon as possible.

 Make sure the baseboards are showing.